 PRODUCTS

-1. MANUFACTURER - DDC system components and architecture shall be as manufactured by Automated Logic
+1. MANUFACTURER - DDC system components and architecture shall be as manufactured by Automated Logic NOTE: provide contact for budget, scope, requirements etc..

 END OF SECTION – BUILDING AUTOMATION SYSTEM

 Fire Protection

 PERFORMANCE

 NOTE TO PROPOSERS: It is the Proposers responsibility to propose a structure that complies with all Fire life and safety codes.
 If the Proposer determines to propose a facility that utilizes an automatic fire sprinkler system then the proposal shall be based on the relevant fire suppression specifications in this section.
 Please note that this will be an exception to NGB criteria and will require Code compliance certification as well as economic justification.